CADViewer/cadviewer-testapp-vue-01/README.md

   Note that the development build is not optimized.
   To create a production build, run npm run build.

+D: Open the web-browser developer console.
+It will provide a debug trace for CADViewer and it's server communication.
+Depending on conversion server installation, there are server-side debug traces available also.

 ## General Documentation